This post may contain affiliate links. Please see our disclosure policy.

 - Preheat oven to 350°F. Butter a 9×5-inch loaf pan.
 For easy removal, line with parchment paper, then butter the parchment as well.

-- In a medium bowl, whisk together the cake flour, baking powder, baking soda, and salt.
+- In a medium bowl, whisk together 2 cups cake flour, 1 teaspoon baking soda, 1/2 teaspoon baking powder, and 1/2 teaspoon salt.
 Set aside.

-- In a measuring cup or small bowl, stir together the lemon juice and yogurt until smooth.
+- In a small bowl or measuring cup, stir together 1/4 cup fresh lemon juice and 1/2 cup whole-milk yogurt until smooth.
 Set aside.

-- In a large bowl or stand mixer, beat the softened butter and granulated sugar until light and fluffy, about 2 to 3 minutes.
+- In a large bowl or stand mixer, beat 3/4 cup softened unsalted butter and 1 cup granulated sugar until light and fluffy, about 2 to 3 minutes.

-- Add the eggs one at a time, mixing well after each addition.
-Stir in the lemon zest.
+- Add 3 large eggs, one at a time, mixing well after each addition.
+Stir in 2 teaspoons lemon zest.

 - Scrape the batter into the prepared loaf pan and smooth the top.

-- Bake for about 50 minutes, or until the top is golden and a toothpick inserted into the center comes out clean or with a few moist crumbs.
+- Bake for about 50 minutes, or until the top is golden, the center springs back lightly when touched, and a toothpick inserted into the center comes out with a few moist crumbs (not wet batter).

-- Let the loaf cool in the pan for 10 minutes, then remove and transfer to a wire rack to cool completely.
+- Let the loaf cool in the pan for 10 minutes, then remove and transfer to a wire rack to cool completely before glazing.

 Lemon Glaze